krnets/codewars-practice/README.md

 Both extensions are similar in how they provide flycheck functionality.
 Code is being evaluated as it is being written, allowing to view output of tests in real-time.

-Java and C# tests run manually.
+Java and C# tests are run manually in an IDE (JetBrains IntelliJ and Visual Studio 2019, respectively).